chrisjk123/laravel-blogger/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/chrisjk123/blogger.svg?style=flat-square)](https://packagist.org/packages/chrisjk123/blogger)

-This package offers fully blog database tables as well as preset models with relations, scopes and seeders.
+This package is a blogging database with maxed out models, migrations and seeders to help get you setup.
+After the package is installed the only thing you have to do is add the `Chrisjk123\Blogger\Traits\User\HasPosts` trait to an Eloquent model to associate the users.

 Here are some code examples: